Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-01-07-reading-material.md

 categories: News
 ---

-Recently I have been trying to start reading up on ICS Cyber Security so have build a list of bookmarks which I would like to share below.
+Recently I have been trying to start reading up on ICS Cyber Security so I have build a list of bookmarks which I would like to share below.
-Hopefully others out there can find them as useful as I have.
+Hopefully others out there find them as useful as I have.

 I will do a subsequent post on recommended courses and videos.